radiantlogic-v8/documentation-new/documentation/monitoring-and-alerts/monitoring-and-alerts.md

 The items that can be monitored from the Server Control Panel are described in this section.

-Click the "Server Control Panel" link at the top of the Classic Control Panel to launch the Server Control Panel.
+Click the "Server Control Panel" link at the top-right of the Classic Control Panel to launch the Server Control Panel.

 ### CPU, Memory, Disk Space, Disk Latency and Connection Usage